Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/parsing-pdfs-in-rust.md

 So PDF documents don't even contain tables, it's all just a lie!

-That means to identify the rows and cells in a document I'll need to find each of the text objects (everything between `BT` and `ET` operations) and do something funky with their coordinates.
+To identify the rows and cells in a document I'll need to find each of the text objects (everything between `BT` and `ET` operations) and do probably something funky with their coordinates.

 First, I'll create something to represent text objects and stub out a type